nicholasverdugo/Obsidian/ZCom MQTT REST Mapping Doc.md

 ### Main Function
 1. **Send GET** request via HTTP to all desired APs
 2. **Run map function** *for all* APs that respond
+	3. Should we combine all data into one JSON file or make one per AP?
 3. **Publish mapped information** to Cerebro via MQTT
 4. **Repeat**
+	1. What should the time interval be for this?
+Seconds?
+Minutes?
+		1. Probably not more than minutes

 ### Mapping Function
 Receive JSON via HTTP (RESTful API)